victoriamorris/CatBridge/README.md

 #### Overview <a id="cn_find_overview"/>

-*cn_find* is a utility which extracts extract control numbers from specified fields and subfields within a file of MARC records.
+*cn_find* is a utility which extracts control numbers from specified fields and subfields within a file of MARC records.

 The fields and subfields to be extracted are specified in a config file.